redislabs-training/ru204/admin-training/lab-environment/start-vms/README.md

 ## To export an image to GCS

-Use the steps in [Exporting a custom image to Cloud Storage](https://cloud.google.com/compute/docs/images/export-image).
+Use the following steps in [Exporting a custom image to Cloud Storage](https://cloud.google.com/compute/docs/images/export-image).

 If you don't know how to check whether ***CloudBuild API*** and account roles are set: